jk722/jk722.github.io/test.md

-layout: page
-title: "test"
-permalink: /test/

-This is a test page that has the url /test
+This is a test page that has the url WEBSITE/test